New Haven Police investigate after city worker finds body in backyard

 NEW HAVEN, Conn.
-(WTNH)– New Haven Police are investigating after a city worker discovered a body in a backyard on Monday morning.
+(WTNH)– New Haven Police are investigating an untimely death after a city worker discovered a body in a backyard on Monday morning.

-Police confirm to News 8 that officers are on scene on Winthrop Avenue after a Livable City Initiative worker called 911 at around 10:06 a.m. to report a body found in a rear yard of a home.
+Police confirm to News 8 that detectives were scene on Winthrop Avenue after a Livable City Initiative worker called 911 at around 10:06 a.m. to report a body found in a rear yard of a home.

 Medical personnel also responded to the scene and confirmed the person as deceased.